Wolverine (character)

-Wolverine is a superhero who appears in American comic books published by Marvel Comics.
-The character first appeared in the comic book The Incredible Hulk #180 (1974) and is best known as a member of the superhero team the X-Men.
-Wolverine is the alias of James Howlett (also known as Logan), a mutant born in Canada in the late 19th century.
+Wolverine is a superhero appearing in American comic books published by Marvel Comics.
+The character first appeared in the comic book The Incredible Hulk #180 (1974) and is best known as a member of the superhero team, the X-Men.
+Wolverine is the alias of James "Logan" Howlett, a mutant born in Canada in the late 19th century.
 He possesses a range of superpowers including highly advanced self-healing abilities, a significantly prolonged lifespan, animal-keen senses, and retractable claws.
 His skeleton is reinforced with the unbreakable fictional metal adamantium, which he acquired after becoming an unwilling test subject in the Weapon X super soldier program.
 Wolverine is commonly depicted as a gruff loner susceptible to animalistic "berserker rages" who struggles to reconcile his humanity with his wild nature.

-As a member of the X-Men, Wolverine has built strong relationships with many of his teammates, being close friends with Nightcrawler and Storm, with whom he also has an on-again, off-again relationship.
-He has also harbored feelings for Jean Grey, which has led to clashes with her husband and X-Men leader Cyclops.
-Across his life, Wolverine has had a son, Daken, his daughter X-23, and been a mentor to Kitty Pryde and Jubilee.
+Initially portrayed as a Canadian government-sanctioned superhero and a rival of the Hulk, Wolverine was later recruited by Charles Xavier to join his second team of X-Men and has since been one of their key members.
+Since joining the X-Men, Wolverine has built strong relationships with many of his teammates, being close friends with Nightcrawler, Colossus, and Storm, with whom he also has an on-again, off-again relationship.
+Wolverine has a complicated but strong friendship with Scott Summers / Cyclops, who he initially views as a rival but has since become one of his most trusted allies on the team.
+When he first joined the X-Men, Wolverine harbored romantic feelings for Jean Grey, but ultimately chose to reject her out of respect for her and Scott's marriage.
+Across his life, Wolverine has fathered a son Daken and a daughter X-23, and been a mentor to Kitty Pryde and Jubilee.
 His archenemy is fellow mutant and Weapon X participant Sabretooth, with whom he shares similar abilities.
+Alternate iterations of the character have included variations in origin, morality, and sexual orientation.